-The income allowances for married couples with one spouse applying for Medicaid is treated quite differently from an unmarried individual.
-An unmarried Medicaid applicant can only keep $40 per month of income; the rest of the Medicaid recipient's income is paid to the nursing home as the patient pay.
-For married Medicaid recipients, except as described in the following paragraph, the income of the community spouse will continue undisturbed; he or she will not have to use his or her income to support the nursing home spouse receiving Medicaid benefits.
-In some cases, the community spouse is also entitled to share in all or a portion of the monthly income of the nursing home spouse.
-The DSS determines an income floor for the community spouse, known as the Minimum Monthly Maintenance Needs Allowance (MMMNA).
+The income allowances involving married couples with one spouse applying for Medicaid are quite different from rules relating to an unmarried individual.
+An unmarried Medicaid applicant can keep only $40 per month of income as a personal needs allowance, plus maintain supplemental health insurance; generally, the rest of the unmarried Medicaid recipient's income is paid to the nursing home as patient pay.
+For married Medicaid recipients, the income of the community spouse will continue undisturbed; he or she will not have to use his or her income to support the nursing home spouse receiving Medicaid benefits.
+Moreover, in some cases, the community spouse will be entitled to share in all or a portion of the monthly income of the nursing home spouse, rather than having it go to patient pay, depending on whether there is a shortfall because the community spouse’s income falls below the MMMNA.
+The DSS utilizes an income floor for the community spouse, known as the Minimum Monthly Maintenance Needs Allowance (MMMNA) to assess need.

-- MMMNA Calculation.
-The MMMNA is calculated as follows:
+1. 2017 MMMNA Calculation.
+The MMMNA is calculated and applied to the applicant’s spouse’s situation as follows:

-$1,750 plus an excess shelter allowance equal to the amount by which the following expenses exceed $525, to include rent, mortgage payments, taxes, insurance and utility standard of $252.
+$2,030 plus an excess shelter allowance equal to the amount by which the following expenses exceed $609: rent, mortgage payments, taxes, insurance and utility standard of $287.

 2. The MMMNA cannot exceed $3,022.50 unless a court orders a greater amount.